mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 What is an iterator then?

 It's fairly simple.
 An iterator is just an object that has a `next` method.
 This method, when called, should return:
-* next value in a sequence,
+* next value in a sequence of values,
 * information whether the iterator has finished producing values or not.

 Let's test it, by calling the `next` method of the iterator of our array: